Egghead Jr.

-Egghead Jr. is a character in the animated cartoon Looney Tunes, created by Robert McKimson in the 1950s.
-He debuted in 1954's Little Boy Boo, and made two subsequent Looney Tunes appearances in 1955's Feather Dusted and 1960's Crockett-Doodle-Doo.
+Egghead Jr. is a character from the animated cartoon series Looney Tunes, created by Robert McKimson in the 1950s.
+He debuted in 1954's Little Boy Boo, and made two subsequent Looney Tunes appearances, in 1955's Feather Dusted and 1960s Crockett-Doodle-Doo.

 History

 Egghead Jr. is a large-headed and very intelligent baby chick and appeared in several shorts with bumptious Foghorn Leghorn (also a character directed by McKimson and voiced by Mel Blanc).
 The only child of Miss Prissy, a widow hen, Egghead Jr. was bookish and never talked (though he mumbled when he counted playing hide-and-seek with Foghorn in Little Boy Boo).
 Egghead Jr. has the strange ability to accomplish virtually anything, simply by writing out physics theorems, then performing the action proposed thereby.
 Foghorn would try to teach him to play games like baseball and cowboys and Indians, with the intent that he act more like a typical boy, but invariably resulting in bodily injury for Foghorn.

 It was previously noted that Egghead Jr. was also in the 1959 cartoon A Broken Leghorn, but this was the character Junior Rooster.

 Egghead Jr. had no relation to Egghead, a human character that appeared in the Looney Tunes and Merrie Melodies shorts of the 1930s.